mikeage/vimfiles/README.md

 to your .vimrc

-Also, as most of the plugins are git submodules, after cloning, make sure to run

-    git submodule init
-    git submodule update

-Enjoy!
+Because of the use of submodules, the initial clone should be done via:

+    git clone --recursive ...

+Enjoy